Dharmachakra: Buddhist usage and significance

-The spokes of a wheel are also often used as symbols of the Buddhist doctrine of dependent origination.
-According to the Theravada scholar Buddhaghosa:“It is the beginningless round of rebirths that is called the ’Wheel of the round of rebirths’ (saṃsāracakka).
-Ignorance (avijjā) is its hub (or nave) because it is its root.
-Ageing-and-death (jarā-maraṇa) is its rim (or felly) because it terminates it.
-The remaining ten links [of Dependent Origination] are its spokes [i.e. saṅkhāra up to the process of becoming, bhava].”
 The earliest Indian monument featuring dharmachakras are the Ashokan Pillars, such as the lion pillar at Sanchi, built at the behest of the Mauryan emperor Ashoka.
-According to Benjamin Rowland: ”The Sārnāth column may be interpreted, therefore, not only as a glorification of the Buddha’s preaching symbolised by the crowning wheel, but also through the cosmological implications of the whole pillar as a symbol of the universal extension of the power of the Buddha’s Law as typified by the sun that dominates all space and all time, and simultaneously an emblem of the universal extension of Mauryan imperialism through the Dharma.
-The whole structure is then a translation of age-old Indian and Asiatic cosmology into artistic terms of essentially foreign origin and dedicated, like all Asoka’s monuments, to the glory of Buddhism and the royal house.”According to Harrison, the symbolism of "the wheel of the law" and the order of Nature is also visible in the Tibetan prayer wheels.
+According to Benjamin Rowland:

+"The Sārnāth column may be interpreted, therefore, not only as a glorification of the Buddha's preaching symbolised by the crowning wheel, but also through the cosmological implications of the whole pillar as a symbol of the universal extension of the power of the Buddha's Law as typified by the sun that dominates all space and all time, and simultaneously an emblem of the universal extension of Mauryan imperialism through the Dharma.
+The whole structure is then a translation of age-old Indian and Asiatic cosmology into artistic terms of essentially foreign origin and dedicated, like all Asoka's monuments, to the glory of Buddhism and the royal house."

+The largest surviving group of free-standing stone dharmachakras was made much later and far to the east.
+Eng Jin Ooi and Peter Skilling count at least forty from the Dvaravati culture of present-day Thailand, about twelve of them inscribed, coming mainly from Lopburi, Suphan Buri, Chai Nat, Nakhon Pathom, Ratchaburi, Phetchaburi and Nakhon Sawan.
+Bands of pearls frame the felloe on either face; between the bands the felloe is usually flat and filled with pattern, and the outer edge carries a design Robert Brown called "foliage growth".
+The spokes take a form of Greek ionic capital, with three rings before the column and the middle ring banded with pearls.
+A wheel of this kind stood on an octagonal pillar set on a circular brick base, held by a stone bracket, with lions below it and a deer nearby.
+Ooi and Skilling surmise that making wheels on this scale was a devotional practice particular to Dvaravati, since it is not found in other regions where Theravada was practised.

+The pairing of the wheel with deer, which stands for the Deer Park at Sarnath, developed in India and is seen in stone reliefs from south to north.
+It appears on the clay seals of the vihāra at Nālandā and on the sculptures of Phanagiri in Telangana, and it still stands on the roof-ridges of Tibetan monasteries.
+The four-lion capitals of Aśoka at Sarnath and Sanchi are thought to have carried dharmachakras as well.

+According to Harrison, the symbolism of "the wheel of the law" and the order of Nature is also visible in the Tibetan prayer wheels.
 The moving wheels symbolize the movement of cosmic order (ṛta).